 - Even though the cost of dental care has significantly increased over the years, the maximum levels of insurance reimbursements have remained the same since the late 1960’s.
 Many plans offer higher maximums that are comparable to rising dental care costs.

 - Your plan may want you to choose your dental care from a list of their preferred providers.
 Whether or not you choose your dental care from this defined group can affect your levels of reimbursement.
 If you have a PPO plan, it is your “right” to choose whom to go to.
 However dental insurances may influence your decision making indirectly, by late or less payments for your dental work.
 Know this fact that the less they pay to you and your doctors the more they make money.
-That is why they want you to go to specific doctors.
+Dental insurances are constantly trying to recruit doctors who will put up with their low fees and disregard if they are profecient to treat you or not.
+That is why they want you to go to specific doctors who maximizes their profit.

 LEAST EXPENSIVE ALTERNATIVE TREATMENT

 - Your dental plan may only allow benefits for the least expensive treatment for a condition.
 For example, your dentist may recommend a crown, but your insurance may only offer reimbursement for a large fillings.
+Or you may like to get a white filling, but your insurance may reimburse you for a silver filling, and they will ask you to pay the difference yourself.
+Another example that we see often is when you are missing a few teeth, your plan will reimburse you for a removable partial denture, even if you choose to get a dental bridge or dental implants.
 As with other choices in life, such as purchasing medical or automobile insurance, or buying a home, the least expensive alternative is not always the best option.

 - Just like your medical insurance, your dental plan may not cover conditions that existed before you enrolled in the plan.
 Even though your plan may not cover certain conditions, treatment may still be necessary.